anenin23/Computer-Literacy/Prompts.md

 ###### 文章发表

 - This article is planned to be submitted to the Journal of Urology; please help check for any critical errors.

+##### Projects

+###### Learn-python

+I am new to learning Python.
+Currently, I am following a tutorial on python.org.
+I will refer to the content from the tutorial, and if I have any questions while learning, I will ask you.
+Please explain things to me as a teacher would.